 8. On the next menu choose

-9. On the next screen you must choose the source disk that will be used for clone.
-Pay attention at disk names used here.
-In Linux a disk can be named sda, sdb etc, meaning that sda is the first disk, sdb the second and so on.
+9. On the next screen, you must choose the source disk that will be used for the clone.
+Pay attention to disk names used here.
+In Linux a disk can be named sda, sdb, etc, meaning that sda is the first disk, sdb the second, and so on.

-10. Next, select the second disk that will be used as a target for cloning and press Enter key to continue.
-Proceed with maximum attention because the cloning process is destructive and will wipe all data from the target disk, including MBR, partition table, data or any boot loader.
+10. Next, select the second disk that will be used as a target for cloning and press the Enter key to continue.
+Proceed with maximum attention because the cloning process is destructive and will wipe all data from the target disk, including MBR, partition table, data, or any boot loader.

-11. If you’re sure the source file system is not corrupted you can safely choose Skip checking/reparing source file system and press Enter to continue.
+11. If you’re sure the source file system is not corrupted you can safely choose to Skip checking/repairing source file system and press Enter to continue.

 Next, the command used for this cloning session will be displayed on your screen and the prompt will wait for you to hit the Enter key in order to continue.